-To combat this, Rotherham Council has invested £15m since 2011 in an expansion and building programme, permanently adding an additional 1,500 primary school places.
-This has meant that the borough is able to continue to satisfy a high percentage of parental preferences enabling children to attend a school of their parents’ preference.
+The Council has invested £15m since 2011 in an expansion and building programme, permanently adding an additional 1,500 primary school places.
+This has meant that the borough is able to continue to satisfy a high percentage of parental preferences enabling children to attend their preferred school.

-Whilst it has not been possible to offer all children a place at their first preferred school, parents do have the right of appeal.
-Cases are heard by independent appeals panels and the panels decisions are legally binding.
+Any parent whose child has not been offered a place at their preferred school do have the right of appeal, with all cases heard by independent appeals panels for a final legally binding decision.

 The Council also maintains a waiting list until 31 December and will work closely with the families involved to ensure that they are supported through this process.